the1lab/1lab/src/Cat/Functor/Adjoint/Epireflective.lagda.md

 ```

 We also can prove a partial converse. $L \dashv R$ is epireflective if:

 - $L \dashv R$ is reflective.
 - $\eta_{X}$ is invertible if there is a strong mono $C(x, R(a))$.
-- Every morphism $f : C(x,y)$ factors as a epi followed by a strong mono.
+- Every morphism $f : C(x,y)$ factors as an epi followed by a strong mono.

 By our assumptions, $L \dashv R$ is reflective, so all we need to show is
 that the unit is always epic.